walbertus/integra-scraper/README.md

 There are some things to do before you can use this script
  1. Login to your integra account and access **SIAKAD**
  2. Get your **cookie** from browser you use to login
+ 3. Rename `config.json.example` to `config.json`
- 3. Fill `config.json` in `user` with your NRP and cookie
+ 4. Fill `config.json` in `user` with your NRP and cookie
- 4. Fill courses you want to take
+ 5. Fill courses you want to take
    Format: `course_code:class:curriculum_year:department_code`
    Explanation:
    course_code = IF4101 (Dasar Pemrograman)